openfaas/faas/ADOPTERS.md

 * [Live Time Value (LTV) Co.](https://www.ltvco.com) - "Data is at the heart of what we do" - the data-science team at LTV use OpenFaaS to provide a scalable and cost-effective way to run their models in production.

 * [metaspan](https://metaspan.com) - "End-to-end blockchain solutions". metaspan ported all api endpoints from monolith express.js/sails.js to openfaas micro-functions.

+* [Mercedes Benz Tech Innovation](https://mercedes-benz.com) - "We are currently using OpenFaaS as a communicative API between the vehicle app and the backend.
+In the future we plan to offer a service in the company, which every app developer can host an API on the OpenFaaS platform at short notice"

 * [MoneyLion](https://www.moneylion.com/)